hujhax/austin-improv-wiki/Cody Dearing.md

 While living near Dallas, Cody began teaching and performing at the Dallas Comedy House.
 He taught levels 3 and above.

 In 2010 Cody moved back to Austin, and began teaching, performing, and directing there.
-Specifically, Cody began teaching Level 4 (the Harold) at ColdTowne Theater.
+Specifically, Cody began teaching Level 4 (the Harold) at [[ColdTowne Theater]].

-In 2013 Cody became the Artistic Director as well as the Education Director for ColdTowne theater.
+In 2013 Cody became the Artistic Director as well as the Education Director for ColdTowne Theater.
 He oversees the operation of the training center, and creates the performance schedule for ColdTowne.

 Throughout his life as a performer Cody has been involved in a number of shows in every aspect from performer, to director, to tech, to marketing...